TTH 1:00-2:15pm 009 Life Sciences Bldg

 With rapid advances in information technology, we have witnessed an explosive growth in our capabilities to generate and collect data in the last decade.
 In the business world, very large databases on commercial transactions have been generated by retailers.
 Huge amount of scientific data have been generated in various fields as well.
 For instance, the human genome database project has collected gigabytes of data on the human genetic code.
 The World Wide Web provides another example with billions of web pages consisting of textual and multimedia information that are used by millions of people.
 How to analyze huge bodies of data so that they can be understood and used efficiently remains a challenging problem.
 Data mining addresses this problem by providing techniques and software to automate the analysis and exploration of large complex data sets.
 Research on data mining have been pursued by researchers in a wide variety of fields, including statistics, machine learning, database management and data visualization.

 Students will be required to work on projects to practice applying existing software and to a certain extent, developing their own algorithms.
-Classes will be provided in three forms: lecture, project discussion, and special topic survey.
+Classes will be provided in three forms: lecture, project discussion, and special topic survey/research applications.
 Project discussion will enable students to share and compare ideas with each other and to receive specific guidance from the instructors.
 Efforts will be made to help students formulate real-world problems into mathematical models so that suitable algorithms can be applied with consideration of computational constraints.
 By surveying special topics, students will be exposed to massive literature and become more aware of recent research.
+Students are strongly encouraged to survey or present their own applications of data mining and statistical learning in graduate research and carry out discussions on data collection and problem formulation.

 Prerequisites: Stat 414, 415, 416, or similar courses that cover basics on probability, expectation, and conditional distribution.
 Basic programming skills.
 Matrix algebra and multivariate calculus.